aofarrel/BYOD-to-Terra/full_documentation.md

 If your data is on an institute server not owned by the Broad, you may be able to adapt one of the other methods presented here.
 Due to the range of different configurations, we can't predict what will work for every user, but we recommend first trying `gsutil cp` from your server (see Situation 3, treating the server as your local machine).

 ### Situation 2: Broad Institute server
 Information can be transferred directly from a Broad Institute Server to Terra [using the instructions documented in "Option 3" here](https://support.terra.bio/hc/en-us/articles/360024056512-Uploading-to-a-workspace-Google-bucket).
-This is similiar to Situation 6 but has a slightly different setup.
+This is similar to Situation 6 but has a slightly different setup.

 ### Situation 3: Local machine, using gsutil
 The easiest way to upload multiple files from your local machine to your Terra workspace is to use gsutil on your local machine. gsutil is the tool used for interfacing between Google Cloud Storage buckets.